Zoophish/ml_electricity_forecasting/readme.md

 ## Installation

-This repo contains scripts rather than an installable package, but requires several other packages listed below.
+This repo contains scripts rather than an installable package, and requires the packages listed below.

 ### Requirements

-This project requires [timemachine](https://github.com/Zoophish/timemachine) to be installed.
+This project requires the [timemachine](https://github.com/Zoophish/timemachine) package to be installed.

 **pip Packages**:
 ```